Dynamic Triggering Mechanisms for Event-Triggered Control: Triggering Mechanisms for Event-Triggered Control Systems

 This contradicts (\ref{eq:pro1}).
 If $\theta=0$, then the triggering condition defined by (\ref{eq:dynamic}) gives $\eta(t_{i+1}^d)=0$ and $\dot \eta(t_{i+1}^{d-}) \le 0$.
 Then, (\ref{eq:s}) gives

 which contradicts again (\ref{eq:pro1}).
 Hence, $t_{i+1}^s \le t_{i+1}^d$. \end{proof}

-\begin{remark} The previous proposition has to be considered carefully, since it only shows that for a given state $x(t_i)$, the next execution time will be larger if we use a dynamic event generator (\ref{eq:dynamic}) rather than a static one (\ref{eq:static}).
-However, we cannot say anything on further execution times as generally we would have $x(t_{i+1}^s) \ne x(t_{i+1}^d)$ and thus we cannot apply the proposition again.
-Similarly, it can be shown that a smaller value of parameter $\theta$ results in a larger value of $t_{i+1}^d$ (the largest value being obtained for $\theta=0$).
-We will see in section~\ref{sec:example} an example where the maximal average inter-execution time is obtained for a non-zero value of $\theta$. \end{remark}
+\begin{remark} The previous proposition has to be considered carefully, since it only shows that for a given state $x(t_i)$, the next execution time will be larger if we use a dynamic ETM (\ref{eq:dynamic}) rather than a static one (\ref{eq:static}).
+However, we cannot say anything on further execution times as generally we have $x(t_{i+1}^s) \ne x(t_{i+1}^d)$ and thus we cannot apply the proposition again.
+However, the proposition allows us to conclude that the minimum inter-execution time for the dynamic ETM (\ref{eq:dynamic}) cannot be smaller than that for the static ETM (\ref{eq:static}).
+Similarly, it can be shown that a smaller value of parameter $\theta$ results in a larger value of the minimum inter-execution time (the largest value being obtained for $\theta=0$). \end{remark}